'This Should Never Happen': Family Pleading For Justice After Christopher Hinkle Killed In Philadelphia Prison Fight

 Hinkle was rushed to Jefferson-Torresdale Hospital, beaten so badly the 37-year-old was placed on life support for about two weeks before he died.

 “We know that in the end, it was extremely unpleasant for him, that he was in a lot of pain,” Danielle Calabro, Hinkle’s sister, said.
 “We can’t believe this happened.
-It feels unreal.”READ MORE: WATCH: Police, Good Samaritan Rescue 3 Children Stranded In Atlantic City Ocean
+It feels unreal.”READ MORE: 'Who Wants to Be An Astronaut?': The Discovery Channel Casting For New Space Show Competition

 Getting answers from the prison has been a challenge for the family and their attorney, Jordan Strokovsky.